 Sometimes we just need to surrender.
 Yes, there's something about releasing and letting go.
 Once we manage to accomplish that, even for a few moments, it’s like a wave of peace washing over us.
-Stress lifts, colors brighten and the world just seems a little more “light”.
+Stress lifts, colors brighten and the world just seems a little more “right”.

-Although the ultimate goal is to totally surrender to the flow of life and the gifts that await us, it’s a hard swallow for many individuals.
-Doing so with gratitude magnifies the end result.
-But, like I said, so many find that nearly impossible.
-So, for those, I’d introduce a little step, in many of my stress workshops, within the process of eventually letting go.
-I’d show everyone the cute little worry dolls from Guatemala.
-These were small, handmade dolls which were probably no more than 2 ½” tall and 1” wide; pretty little things that were woven and colorful.
-I’d hand a few out to each attendee.
+If you're one of those people, who find that impossible, here's a little step, I teach in my stress workshops.
+One example are those cute little worry dolls that come from Guatemala.
+These are small, handmade dolls which are probably no more than 2 ½” tall and 1” wide; pretty little things that are woven and colorful.
+I hand a few of those out to each of my workshop attendees.
 Legend has it that Guatemalan children would tell their “trouble dolls” (in Spanish, Muñeca quitapena) their worries, place them under their pillow at night and in the morning they’d wake up with the wisdom or knowledge to deal with whatever issue was at hand.
 This was a tangible way to let go of issues and a way to practice the method of release.